Vermont South: Commercial

 In 2005, construction began at Burwood Highway of the largest Bunnings warehouse in Australia at the time - creating more than 200 jobs for the local community and representing an investment of $25 million.
-The 16,550m^{2} site includes a 9,8580m^{2} main warehouse, a 1,880m^{2} under cover timber drive-through, a 3,540m^{2} nursery and 450 car spaces.
 The main store has approximately 979 bays (or 3 km) of merchandise and featured in a Better Homes and Gardens special.
 A 2,000m^{2} Officeworks with 49 parking spaces was completed next to the Bunnings in 2012.